Skip to main content

 What next?

 And don’t forget to keep an eye on those conversations happening on your social intranets and internal platforms.
-These can generate once-off nuggets or give an insight into the type of issues that are recurring so you can escalate to senior management.
+These can generate one-off nuggets or give an insight into the type of issues that are recurring, so you can escalate to senior management.

-As part of Springboard’s Internal Wire service, we work with clients to improve internal two-way communication, from carrying out an Internal Audit to creating those internal feedback mechanisms.
-Contact our Client Manager Ciara Flaherty or visit The Internal Wire for more information.
+As part of Springboard’s Internal Communications service offering, we work with clients to improve internal two-way communication, from carrying out an Internal Audit to creating those internal feedback mechanisms.
+Contact our Associate Director Ciara Flaherty for more information.